My History Blog, Focussing mostly on Roman and Mediaeval Times

 Soon thereafter they reached the end of the pack ice and sailed over to Franz Josef Land on a catamaran which they had created by lashing the two kayaks together, fixing the sleds on top, and setting up a makeshift sail.

-Futher progress to Svalbard was hindered by the approaching arctic winter - the first ice began to form again - and on August 28, Nansen decided they would spend the winter on the archipelago.
+Futher progress to Svalbard was hindered by the approaching Arctic winter - the first ice began to form again - and on August 28, Nansen decided they would spend the winter on the archipelago.
 They built a pit house style hut of stone, moss and walrus skins.
 Food was less of an issue at the coast; there was plenty of polar bear, walrus and fish to stock up on.
 It would later turn out that the men had gained some weight despite their privations and exercise.
 Walrus blubber does that to you, obviously.
-Walrus oil also provided for lamps.
+Walrus oil also provided burning material for lamps.

 .
 Nansen and Johansen arrived in Vardø on August 13, 1896.